Sexism in American comics: Historical exclusion of women

 The popular women's comics anthology Wimmen's Comix, which ran for twenty years, ended its run in 1992.

 In explaining the reason for its end, editor Caryn Leschen said:

 Modern day gender gap

 In modern-day American comics, there is still a wide gender gap in the profession.
 This is evidenced in Tim Haley's ongoing study called 'Gendercrunching' on the website Bleeding Cool.
 Since 2011, Hanley has looked at the monthly titles published by Marvel Comics and DC Comics, breaking down how many men and women are working on each title.
 In his August 2014 results, which are typical of the general results, 9.5% of people working on DC's titles were female, and 90.5% were male, as well, 9.8% of the people working on Marvel's titles that month were female and 90.2% were male.
+In 2011, DC Comics relaunched many of its titles, christening this new beginning The New 52.